coolcsn/CsnAuthorization/README.md

 >### Does it work? ###
 Navigate to a controller/action which has been allowed only for members in your ACL configuration and you should be redirected.
 Now login (preferably using CsnUser) and attempt that action again.
 Enjoy :)

-Other Notes
+Important Notes
 -----------
-Wherever you need the acl object, just call `$serviceLocator->get('acl')`.
+- Wherever you need the acl object, just call `$serviceLocator->get('acl')`.
 It will properly construct a *Zend\Permissions\Acl\Acl* object based on the data in the config or the database.
+- In your controllers or view scripts you can call `$this->isAllowed($resource, $privilege)` to check whether the current user has access to a resource.

 Dependencies
 ------------